SolidBlock-cn/mishanguc/README-en.md

 When attacking entities, they will be definitely slain.
 Compared to force placing tool, the omnipotent tool *kills* entities instead of *removing* entities, so it can normally irritate entities or make slimes divide, can normally kill ender dragon, and cannot kill wardens climbing out.
 Clicking "use" button (default right mouse button) can heal it totally.

 Similar to netherite tools, this tool is totally fireproof.

-## About API

-As some limitations are found with Fabric API, this mod simply extends the API, to fulfill some features without breaking compatibility.